MC-Dashify/.github/profile/README.md

 # MC-Dashify

-MC-Dashify is a Minecraft Software organization focusing on monitoring and management of Minecraft servers.
+MC-Dashify is a Minecraft Software group that focuses on monitoring and management of Minecraft servers.

 **Quickstart:**